What is Supply Chain?

 Partial Integration

 The partial integration strategy involves controlling several stages of the supply chain.
-For example, a business may control manufacturing and storage stages while outsourcing procurement and distribution to suppliers.
+For example, a business may control production and storage stages while outsourcing procurement and distribution to suppliers.

 Vertical Integration